Snow Petrels - Pagadroma nivea

 What are snow petrels like?

 In their appearance and behaviour snow petrels symbolize the very essence of the deep south.
-They are the purest of white and despite their diminutive size are as tough as animal needs to be to survive and even thrive in low temperatures and with a frequently high wind chill.
+They are the purest of white and despite their diminutive size are as tough as animal needs to be to survive and even thrive in low temperatures with Antarctica's constant wind.
 They are frequently encountered in their hundreds, rarely in thousands, they tend to be spread out over a wide nesting area rather than being close together in large discrete colonies as are other Antarctic species.

 They feed largely on krill and must always be near to the sea in order to feed.
 They are found therefore particularly along coasts and along the Antarctic peninsula.The flying pair of birds in the picture are are a courting couple.
 In the Antarctic spring the males go looking for mates, and the females put them through their paces to assess their suitability and tenacity.